BMX XXX: Marketing and release

 Dave Mirra BMX XXX was showcased at E3 in May 2002.
 IGN PS2, in its "Best of E3 2002 Awards", named it runner-up in the "Biggest Surprise" category, describing it as "a surprise in every sense of the word" and proclaiming that "any title that's working hard to perfect 'Boob-Jiggle Technology' deserves a questionable double take".

 In September 2002, a rumor circulated that Sony Computer Entertainment would not approve the PlayStation 2 (PS2) version of the game unless certain sexual content was removed.
 On November 4, Acclaim representatives Alan Lewis and Tara Blanco confirmed the rumor, stating that the PS2 version would be edited to eliminate the topless nudity.
 An anonymous Sony representative claimed that the topless female imagery posed a detrimental threat to Sony's console brand, and believed that it was not fundamentally crucial to the gameplay experience.

-Acclaim launched an aggressive $3–4 million advertising campaign for the game, featuring irreverent jokes and the tagline "This is BMX?".
+Acclaim launched an aggressive $3-4 million advertising campaign for the game, featuring irreverent jokes and the tagline "This is BMX?".
 On October 17, 2002, Acclaim unveiled the game's soundtrack, which consists of a mixture of classic and modern rock and hip hop.
 On November 7, Acclaim launched a "Ms. BMX XXX" competition, in which female contestants submitted a digital photo of themselves or a friend, which was subject to a public vote.
 The winner was flown to New York City and escorted to Scores by Gary Dell'Abate and K.C.
 Armstrong of The Howard Stern Show.

 On October 14, 2002, Reuters reported that Walmart, Toys "R" Us, and KB Toys had refused to stock the title.
-BMX XXX was released in North America for the Xbox and PS2 on November 15, 2002, and for the GameCube on November 29.
+Although Guerrero regarded Walmart's motion as a "dagger blow", he found humor in the retailer's contemporary distribution of guns and ammunition.
+BMX XXX was released in North America for the Xbox on November 15, 2002, for the PlayStation 2 on November 16, and for the GameCube on November 25.
+In the United Kingdom, it was released for GameCube and Xbox on December 6 and for the PlayStation 2 on February 7, 2003.
 It would be Z-Axis's last game for Acclaim before their acquisition by Activision, which was announced at the same time as the game's unveiling at E3.
 Those who pre-ordered the game from EB Games or GameStop received a free t-shirt.
-In Europe, the game was released on December 6, 2002.
 The game was initially banned in Australia, but was released in the country after the removal of its sexual content.